Terabitas/gitbook/rest_api_service_explained.md

 > function signature parameters is our endpoint *input* and all return parameters is *output*

 For example `Register` method here has 2 input and 2 output parameters.
 We define that `provider` will be passed in request path, that endpoint will accept `POST` and that query string must contain `userName`.
-We defined that our response will be JSON object will contain `result` and `err`.
-If value is empty key will be omited and not included.
+We defined that our response will be JSON object which will contain `result` and `err` keys.
+If value of any key will be empty then key will be omitted and not included.

 ```
 // Register method
 // @path /custom-register/{provider}